jvolosin/etl-project/README_2.md

 ## Data Sources

-In our first try, our goal was to scrape data temperatures from this site
+In our first try, our goal was to scrape data temperatures from this site.
 URL: https://statpedia.com/stat/Average_Yearly_Temperature_by_Country/HJd7OcGK